Get started on your health and wellness journey

 Book your next health session now!

-The practice of Laughter Yoga was established by Indian physician, Dr. Madan Kataria and has its foundations in scientific findings showing that the body is unable to differentiate between fake and authentic laughter - the same health benefits are derived from both.
-Research has shown that Laughter releases endorphins lowering the level of stress hormones in the blood, resulting in a stronger immune system and improved healing and recovery from illness.
+Laughter yoga was developed by Indian physician Madan Kataria and is founded in scientific findings that show that the human body is unable to differentiate between fake and real laughter.
+A person can receive the same health benefits.
+Research shows that laughter releases hormones called endorphins which help in lowering stress levels in the blood which results to a strong immune system, improved healing, and improved recovering from illnesses.

 Learn more about rage yoga, rage yoga benefits & how it was started by Lindsay Istace.